 If you’re paying to travel by train you’re purchasing a service, and it must be provided with reasonable care and skill.

 If the service you’ve received falls way below the standard you’d expect, you might be entitled to claim a full or partial refund.
 You can also claim for consequential losses.

-Train companies duty of care
+Train companies' duty of care

 If circumstances within the control of a train company leave you stranded, any train company that can help should.

-They should get you to your destination or give you overnight accommodation.
+It should get you to your destination or give you overnight accommodation.

 Transport for London (TFL) offers refunds if a passenger's journey is delayed for more than 15 minutes.

 For tube passengers, this amounts to the fare for the single journey you were making, whether you have a season ticket or have purchased a single fare.

 London Overground and TFL users have to be delayed by more than 30 minutes.